morloc-project/morloc/docs/types.md

 with a Morloc-side check that typeclass functions are implemented where expected.

+The type properties (Haskell typeclasses) describe what can be done to a type.
+For example: Orderable, Foldable, Traversable, Monoid, Semigroup.

+Machines need to learn how to use tools.
+The statistical deel learning approach gives them data, and then trains a network to recognize patterns.
+But whether this will ever be a substitute for knowledge is uncertain.
+There are other approaches to machine learning.
+Symbolic regression.
+Logic.
+Knowledge representation systems allow them to reason and give them common sense.
+But how can they use tools and other resources?
+How can they find them?
+They need to be able to reason about functions.
+Deep learning can be used to create predicates in a knowledge representation system.

+`[Image] -> PhysicalObject -> [Bool]`
+`[(Image, Bool)] -> ([Image] -> PhysicalObject -> [Bool])`

+Functions are premises.
+The reasoner can prove that the program is correct, but the functions are blackboxes, they may not do what their types suggest.
+The functions are premises.
+If the premises are invalid, then the program is invalid.

+Training data, but for testing.
+Alternatively, have a generative model.

 OWL as a type system, beyond correctness.
 Imposing semantic meaning on functions.
 This allows them to be organized and searched in databases.